 So why don’t you just take our trash there?
 That is the trick that was played on the community.
-As a part of this landfill expansion and in an effort to ensure the cost would be covered, the city initiated what is called a FLOW CONTROL law.
-These laws allow the city to dictate that any trash generated in their community MUST be taken to their designated facility, thus giving them a government MONOPOLY on the waste stream.
-While the waste haulers are the ones that end up paying these fees, you can see that they must then pass them on to the residents through higher trash rates. it’s like being taxed by the city without know it.
-Out of city residents are impacted the same since their trash must essentially go there as well.
+As a part of this landfill expansion and in an effort to ensure the cost would be covered, the City initiated what is called a FLOW CONTROL Law.
+This law allows the City to dictate that any trash generated in their community MUST be taken to their designated facility, thus giving them a governmental MONOPOLY on the waste stream.
+While the waste haulers are the ones that end up paying these fees, you can see that they must then pass them on to the residents through higher trash rates.
+It is like being taxed by the City without knowing it.
+Out-of-city residents are impacted the same since their trash must essentially go there as well.

-We would like our customers to know that we are a utility service provider and not some giant conglomerate corporation with stockholders constantly pushing for more profit.
-We run a very low margin as a utility and are driven by strong ethical belief in high quality, hard work, and caring for neighbor.
+We want our customers to know WDS is a family-owned business and a local utility service provider.
+We run very low margins as a utility and are driven by strong ethical beliefs in high-quality, hard work, and caring for neighbor.
 For these reasons, we will continue to pursue the best practices in serving Southeast Wyoming residents and businesses.

 Please visit our site frequently, as we will be adding several more details on the current events regarding this topic as well, need to know information, and matters involving the Landfill in Laramie.
 We thank you for your loyalty and allowing us to serve you.